CMake Projects

 in a terminal window, it will automatically build our programs every time we change a file.

-Let us know if you have an autobuilder script for another platform!
+Let us know if you have made an autobuild script for another platform!